double-slide/tinyapp/README.md

 - Install all dependencies (using the `npm install` command).
 - Run the development web server using the `npm start` command.
-- With the server running, use your browser to navigate to `localhost:8080/`
+- With the server running, use your browser to navigate to `localhost:8080/`[^1]
+- **Note:** _the app will create and delete browser cookies during usage; if the server is restarted before the user logs out, cookies will need to be manually deleted from the browser for the next session_

 ## Functionality
 - A new user can register their email and password, and are then auto-logged in